dstreamsai/AutoML/README.md

 ## Trial copy limitations

 In this trial version of the AutoML Engine it is possible to upload CSV file with the following limitations: the file size must be less than 100 MBytes, the number of rows must be less than 100000, the number of columns must be less than 4500.
+Single CPU core is used during hyperparameters optimization phase.

 A user should also consider the following:
 - It is not recommended to restart/shutdown the containers when training process is ongoing.
 A DB data may be corrupted.